Evaluating Medicare-Medicaid Integration

 - Full report of the Cal MediConnect evaluation focus groups

-The Field Research Corporation is using campaign-style polling to understand the experience of people enrolling in and opting out of Cal MediConnect.
-The information produced is being delivered to state departments and health plans responsible for continuous quality improvement for the demonstration.
+The University of California has continued the work of Field Research Corporation, conducting polling to understand people's experiences with Cal MediConnect.
+The information was shared with state departments and health plans responsible for continuous quality improvement for the demonstration.